Content from Introduction

 Abatement / Carbon Elimination

-The Science Based Targets Initiative refers to a mechanism called abatement, which means eliminating sources of CO2 emissions associated with a company’s operations and value chain so that they do not enter the atmosphere.
+The Science Based Targets Initiative refers to a mechanism called abatement, which means eliminating sources of CO2 emissions associated with an organisation’s operations and value chain so that they do not enter the atmosphere.
 The value chain describes the full range of activities needed to create a product or service, from conception to distribution.
 This includes increasing energy efficiency to eliminate some of the emissions associated with energy generation.

 Offsets

 Offsets are direct investments in emission-reduction projects through the purchase of carbon credits on the voluntary carbon market (VCM).
-The VCM is a decentralized market where private actors voluntarily buy and sell carbon credits that represent certified removals or reductions of GHGs from the atmosphere.
+The VCM is a decentralised market where private actors voluntarily buy and sell carbon credits that represent certified removals or reductions of GHGs from the atmosphere.

 To offset emissions, you need to purchase the equivalent volume of carbon credits to compensate for those emitted, where 1 carbon credit corresponds to 1 tonne of CO2 absorbed or reduced.